aerospike/kubernetes-operator/docs/create-cluster-helm.md

 ```

 :::tip
 This command assumes few defaults, and deploys an Aerospike cluster in "dev" mode with no data persistence.
-We recommend you create a custom YAML file with configurations as per your requirements and apply it with `helm install`.
+We recommend you create a custom YAML file with your required configurations, and apply it with `helm install`.
 :::

 ```sh